-Naturalization ceremony creates 500 new Americans, underscores immigration tensions
+Seattle naturalization ceremony creates 500 new Americans, underscores immigration tensions

 Indeed, the breadth of nationalities represented at Thursday’s ceremony at Fisher Pavilion played like a spontaneous advertisement for the American melting pot, with newcomers from countries ranging from American Samoa and Armenia to Zambia and Zimbabwe, and, just outside the pavilion, a massive crowd of flag-waving family members and other well-wishers.

-It was 35th such event to be held in Seattle on the 4th of July, according to the U.S. Citizenship and Immigration Services, and one of 110 such ceremonies across the country that were slated to naturalize nearly 7,500 new citizens.
+It was the 35th such event to be held in Seattle on the Fourth of July, according to the U.S. Citizenship and Immigration Services, and one of 110 such ceremonies across the country that were slated to naturalize nearly 7,500 new citizens.

-The ceremony, which culminates in an Oath Allegiance, is the final step in a long bureaucratic process that bestows new rights, including the right to vote, and adds new duties, not least an obligation to military service if called.
+The ceremony, which culminates in an Oath of Allegiance, is the final step in a long bureaucratic process that bestows new rights, including the right to vote, and adds new duties, not least an obligation to military service if called.

-For many in the Fisher Pavilion, the event marked the culmination of a dream some waited years — even decades — to achieve.
+For many in Fisher Pavilion, the event marked the culmination of a dream some waited years — even decades — to achieve.

 Gomez Conrado, 71, who arrived from the Philippines in 1999, says he was drawn to the U.S. by the promise of both economic and political freedom.
 “It’s a big day for me,” he said, eyes widening, as he waited for the ceremony to begin.

-Seated in the front row was Gabriel Graterol, a 29-year-old from Venezuela who is serving in the U.S. Navy on Whidbey Island — one of 37 new citizens who are already serving the armed forces.
+Seated in the front row was Gabriel Graterol, a 29-year-old from Venezuela who is serving in the U.S. Navy on Whidbey Island — one of 37 new citizens who are already serving in the armed forces.
 He talked of his excitement over the chance to participate in the democracy that his strife-torn home country no longer enjoys.

 The ceremony illustrated the shifting demographics of immigration to the Pacific Northwest.
-Although the crowd was drawn from around the world, several countries well represented: 25 new citizens from Ukraine, 27 from South Korea, 27 from Mexico, 30 from China, 40 from India and 50 from the Philippines.
+Although the crowd was drawn from around the world, several countries were particularly well represented: There were 25 new citizens from Ukraine, 27 from South Korea, 27 from Mexico, 30 from China, 40 from India and 50 from the Philippines.

-The tone was largely celebratory, with inspirational sentiments from King County Executive Dow Constantine, Seattle Mayor Jenny Durkan, U.S. Senator Maria Cantwell and Washington Secretary of State Kim Wyman, and a gorgeous a cappella version of “America the Beautiful” by Josephine Howell.
+The tone was largely celebratory, with inspirational sentiments from King County Executive Dow Constantine, Seattle Mayor Jenny Durkan, U.S. Sen. Maria Cantwell and Washington Secretary of State Kim Wyman, and a gorgeous a cappella version of “America the Beautiful” by Josephine Howell.

 Yet, proceedings also reflected the rising tensions around U.S. immigration policy.

-Even as the 5oo immigrants and refugees prepared to take the Oath of Allegiance, controversies over the current federal crackdown on immigration, as well as family separations and detention centers, hung in the air.
+Even as the 500 immigrants and refugees prepared to take the Oath of Allegiance, controversies over the current federal crackdown on immigration, as well as family separations and detention centers, hung in the air.

 “You join our American family at a time of great debate, debate about the fundamental principles of our immigrant nation,” said Constantine.